nisahumairah/WADProject/README.md

    + Viewed/Read publicly <br/>
    + Users can like or bookmark motivational posts
    + Users can share posts to social media or within the app.

+**C. Nytrition & Meal Planner (Nur Balqis)** <br/>

+**Main Purpose:**
+To help users maintain a balanced and halal diet by planning meals, tracking nutritional intake, and aligning food choices with their health and fitness goals—while staying in harmony with Islamic dietary principles.

+ **Core Functionalities:**

+**1. Meal Planning and Logging (Post CRUD)**

+Users can add meals to their daily log, including key nutritional details:

+* Meal Type (Breakfast, Lunch, Dinner, Snack)
+* Food Items
+* Portion Size
+* Calories
+* Macronutrients (Carbs, Protein, Fat)
+* Halal Indicator (Yes/No or Certified Source)

+**CRUD Operations:**

+* **Create** new meal plans and logs
+* **Edit** meals (users can modify their own entries)
+* **Delete** meal entries (user-specific)
+* **Read/View** personal meal logs

+**2. Daily/Weekly Nutrition Summary**

+Display nutrition breakdown and calorie intake:

+* Daily summary of calories and nutrients consumed
+* Weekly trend reports (chart/graph view)

+**3. Food Database Integration**

+* Built-in food database with common halal food items
+* Ability to add custom food items

+**4. Search and Filter Functionality**

+Users can easily search through their logs based on:

+* Meal type
+* Calorie range
+* Nutritional value (high protein, low carb, etc.)

+**5. Edit and Delete Entries**

+* Users can modify or remove inaccurate or outdated meal logs.
+* Editable fields: food item, portion, calories, etc.

+ **6. Visualization of Nutrition Trends**

+Interactive charts to show:

+  * Calorie intake over time
+  * Macronutrient balance (Pie or Bar Charts)
+  * Comparison to user-defined goals

+**7. Islamic Dietary Motivation (Post CRUD)**

+**Main Purpose:**
+To reinforce Islamic values in nutrition by offering daily tips, reminders, and quotes from Qur’an/Hadith related to healthy eating, moderation, and gratitude.

+* Admin or authorized users can create motivational posts.
+* Each post includes:

+  * Quote/reminder
+  * Short reflection or tip
+  * Visual/image for engagement
+  * Tag (e.g., “Halal Eating,” “Moderation,” “Gratitude”)
+* Posts can be:

+  * Created by the author
+  * Edited/Updated by the author
+  * Deleted by the author or admin
+  * Viewed publicly by all users
+* Users can like, bookmark, and share posts within or outside the app.

 **E. Workout Routine Sharing & Forum (Nur Nisa Humairah)** <br/>